|History and Biodata

 Amrullah Saleh, the state minister for security reforms, on Tuesday June 13, 2017 resigned from his position.
 Saleh who previously served as the head of the National Directorate of Security (NDS) made his surprise announcement after having been appointed to the post in March 2017.
 (20170613)

-Saleh is married and has several children.
+Saleh is married and has five children.

 He speaks fluent English, Dari and Urdu.